About Our Graduate Teacher Education Program

 We offer courses in several locations as well as online!
-An EMU graduate education remains an excellent value in the higher education marketplace at $425 per semester hour, whether you’re working on a degree, a certificate, recertification, or professional development.
+At our main campus, an EMU graduate education remains an excellent value in the higher education marketplace at $489 per semester hour, whether you’re working on a degree, a certificate, recertification, or professional development.

 The mission of the EMU graduate teacher education program is to increase professional knowledge and competence among current practitioners by developing leadership, becoming agents of change who advocate for children and youth, promoting caring learning environments, and teaching boldly in a changing world through an ethic of care and critical reflection.

 The teacher education program envisions preparing informed lifelong leaders and learners who value the dignity of all persons and are ready and willing to share a pilgrimage of openness and continuous growth as they invite others to join them.
 These reflective educators will offer healing and hope in a diverse world.